ck4adventure/ck4adventure.github.io/my_collections/_posts/2023-12-19-first-django-session.md

 ### Hooking in a db
 At this point if it were a postgres db, there would be a need to stop and set that up, through either a docker container running a pg instance or running pg locally on my machine.
 However, python has sqlite3 which runs off of local files, which is enough for getting started with django concepts.

+The db settings are in `<appname>/settings.py`.
 Since I didn't specify anything other than the default when creating the practice project, sqlite3 has already been set as the db `ENGINE`, and it's file created for me in the root dir, the path of which is listed under the `NAME`.
 I verify that before scrolling down even further and setting the `TIME_ZONE` to 'America/Los_Angeles'.
 I will go back and dig in later to confirm that this just informs the physical location of the server, since `USE_TZ = True` is also set by default, which tells the app to always store datetimes in UTC.

 Finally, it's time to run the migration and get rid of the pesky warnings `python manage.py migrate`